McLaughlin wins in Portland as Will Power widens title lead

 Ganassi had Dixon, Indianapolis 500 winner Marcus Ericsson and reigning IndyCar champion Alex Palou in the title hunt, but only Palou had a decent qualifying effort.
 Dixon and Ericsson failed to advance out of the first qualifying group, and Ericsson rallied only to 11th.
 The Swede is 39 points behind Power, fourth in the standings.

-Although Palou finished 12th and Pato O’Ward were fourth, both were eliminated from title contention.
+Although Palou finished 12th and Pato O’Ward was fourth, both were eliminated from title contention.

 “Didn’t have enough for the Penske boys.
 They dominated everyone, not just us,” O’Ward said.